graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 - allow indexers to gracefully exit the agreement if it can't be fully fulfilled.
 - cap the amount payers will spend on indexing.
 Though they might spend but get no service back if the cap is too low.
 - incentivize sufficient QoS by awarding agreements to indexers that provide it.

-[TODO]: # "probably missing more desired properties"
+- provide sufficient transparency and flexibility for gateways, so that they can abstract the complexity and provide simpler pricing to subgraph developers

 ### Indexing Indexer Selection Algorithm (IISA)

 As mentioned above, gateways get to choose who they work with.
-As a way to do this we propose an IISA is used.
-It considers Indexer Quality-of-Service, available stake (with delegation), and other parameters to find the optimal balance between QoS, load-balancing, economic security and price.
+In Horizon, gateways can be run be any protocol participant and they get to decide how to implement the indexer selection.
+Nevertheless we propose that a good IISA needs to considers QoS, available stake (with delegation), and other parameters to find the optimal balance between QoS, load-balancing, economic security and price.

-[TODO]: # "detail the IISA?"

 ### Arbitration and disputes